Australian Christian Lobby

-The Australian Christian Lobby (ACL) is a conservative right-wing Christian advocacy organisation based in Canberra.
-It is similar to the other international Christian lobby groups, and seeks to represent Christian citizens and voters of Judeo-Christian and traditional family values in the political environment.
+The Australian Christian Lobby (ACL) is a Christian-conservative advocacy organisation based in Canberra.

 Structure

 The ACL is registered as a public company limited by guarantee and files political expenditure returns with the Australian Electoral Commission (AEC).
 Funding comes mostly from individuals but names are not disclosed by the organisation.
-It has no political affiliation and states it supports Christian values regarding faith.
+It has no party-political affiliation and states it supports Christian values regarding faith.

 Eternity House, the Deakin, Australian Capital Territory, headquarters of ACL, is registered as a separate not-for-profit entity.

 Staff

 Jim Wallace was the managing director of ACL from 2000 to 2013.

 Lyle Shelton was managing director from 2013 to 2018.

 Martyn Iles was appointed managing director in 2018.